 |A trading system is a framework handling the low-level logic that serves to structure the processes and methods used to implement and deploy trading strategies.|

 In practical terms, a trading system is a hierarchical arrangement organizing the actionable aspects of your investment plan.
-The hierarchy contains definitions regarding any number of trading strategies, all sharing the same market, the same base asset, and the same initial capital.
+The hierarchy contains definitions regarding any number of trading strategies, all operating on the same market and sharing the same initial capital allocation.

 You use a trading system to define strategies following the Superalgos Protocol, splitting strategies into four stages: trigger, open, manage, and close.

-The concept of describing strategies in phases is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the same logic, which contributes to developing scalable trading systems that may grow to any number of strategies.
+The concept of describing strategies in stages is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the same framework, which contributes to developing scalable trading systems that may grow to any number of strategies.

 Adding a Trading System Node

-To add a trading system, select Add Trading System on the workspace node menu.
+To add a trading system, select Add Trading System on the other hierarchies node menu in the Superalgos Project hierarchy.